andraugust/andraugust.github.io/stat_thermo.md

 $$

-This multiplicity function turns out to be shaped like a Gaussian that's peaked around the point where
+This function turns out to be shaped like a Gaussian that's peaked around the point where

 $$
-\frac{N_1}{N_2} = \frac{U_1}{U_2}
+\frac{N_1}{N_2} = \frac{\bar{U}_1}{\bar{U}_2}
 $$

-So energy is shared equally when the systems have the same number of particles, otherwise it's biased toward the system having more particles—remember these "particles" are quantum oscillators, and this result shows that the equilibrium energy per oscillator is constant.
+Here I'm using over-bars to indicate max values.
+This says that the most likely macrostate is the one where energy is shared between the systems in proportion to their number of particles.
+If they have the same number of particles, for example, they're most likely to be found with equal energy, regardless of how unbalanced the energies were prior to the interaction.

 How sharp is the Gaussian's peak?
-Fitting a Gaussian to $$\Omega$$, we find that it has a standard deviation of $$\sigma=U/\sqrt{N}$$, where $$N=N_1+N_2$$.
+By taking the logarithm of $$\Omega$$ and applying a couple approximations we can get $$\Omega$$ into a Gaussian form.
+The Gaussian turns out to have a standard deviation of $$\sigma=U/\sqrt{N}$$, where $$N=N_1+N_2$$.
 This is the number of macrostates the joint system is expected to occupy as the two sub-systems exchange energy.
-Relative to the entire energy scale it's just $$1/\sqrt{N}$$, so for one mole only about $$10^{-9}$$ percent of macrostates actually get occupied, making the peak effectively the _only_ macrostate we expect to observe.
+Relative to the entire energy scale it's just $$1/\sqrt{N}$$.
+For $$N=10^{23}$$, only about $$10^{-9}$$ percent of macrostates actually get occupied, making the peak effectively the _only_ macrostate we expect to observe.
 In otherwords, eq.
-18 is the answer to the question "after the systems interact for a while, what are their energies?".
+18 is the answer to the question "what's the equilibrium macrostate?".

+If we apply the same analysis to the two-state paramagnet, the result is the same